Hatch Green Chili with Pork (Colorado Green Chili)

 Instructions

-Season the pork roast with salt and pepper.
-Heat the Dutch oven over medium high heat.
+Remove pork roast from package, pat dry with a paper towel and season both sides with Kosher salt.
+Heat a large skillet over medium high heat.
 Once the pan is hot, add the neutral oil.
-Once the oil is shimmering, add the pork roast and sear about 2 minutes on each side.
-Or until golden brown.
+Once the oil is shimmering, add the pork roast and sear about 5 minutes on each side.
+Or until well browned.

-Heat the oil and the bacon drippings in the same Dutch oven.
-Add the onion and cook until soft, about 10 minutes .
-Add the garlic and cook until fragrant.
+Heat the bacon drippings in the same Dutch oven. (or use butter or oil) Add the onion and cook until soft, about 5 minutes .
+Add the garlic and cook until fragrant, about 30 seconds to 1 minute.
+Add salt, coriander, cumin, oregano, chile powder, chili seasoning and smoked paprika.
+Stir just long enough to warm spices until fragrant.
+About 30 seconds.

 Video